Thinking about taking your family to Phillip Island?

 If you’re looking to visit more than one tourist attraction, it may be easier to look into packages.

-There are also plenty of tours on offer from Melbourne.
+There are also plenty of tours and activities on offer from Melbourne.